tangentyh/notes-of-tan/docs/backend/redis-notes.md

        #define NOTIFY_ALL (NOTIFY_GENERIC | NOTIFY_STRING | NOTIFY_LIST | NOTIFY_SET | NOTIFY_HASH | NOTIFY_ZSET | NOTIFY_EXPIRED | NOTIFY_EVICTED | NOTIFY_STREAM) /* A flag */
        ```

+1. tracking — assist client caching, since 6.0, specific improvement for the practice of leveraging the Pub/Sub system in order to send invalidation messages to invalidate stale cache
+   - src — `tracking.c`, tbd
+   - two modes
+     - default — the server remembers what keys a given client accessed in the tracking table, and send invalidation messages when the same keys are modified or evicted
+       - invalidation message — clients remove the corresponding keys upon receiving
+     - broadcasting — clients subscribe to key prefixes such as `object:` or `user:`, and will receive a notification message every time a key matching such prefix is touched, no memory cost for server
+   - implementation
+     - default mode
+       - tracking table — keys to clients kept by server
+         - eviction — random eviction, evict an older entry and send invalidation message if max reached; `tracking_table_max_keys` in configurations, defaults to no limit
+       - store client ID instead of pointer — avoid GC; if a client disconnects, the information will be incrementally garbage collected as caching slots are invalidated
+       - single key space — modification to a key in database 2 can invalidate another key in database 3, reducing both the memory usage and the implementation complexity
+     - broadcasting mode
+       - prefix table — each prefix is associated to a list of clients
+   - connection
+     - RESP3 — multiplexing, possible to run the data queries and receive the invalidation messages in the same connection
+     - RESP2 — can only use two separated connections: one for data, and one for invalidation messages (`_redis_:invalidate` channel, note that using Pub/Sub is entirely a trick to reuse old client implementations, but actually the message is not really sent to a channel)
+       - race condition — possible when invalidation connection faster than data connection
+         ```
+         [D] client -> server: GET foo (server start tracking the key) [I] server -> client: Invalidate foo (somebody else touched it) [D] server -> client: "bar" (the reply of "GET foo", which is not valid but will be cached)
+         ```
+         - solution — populate the key in the local cache with null placeholder, do nothing if key missing upon getting result (`put` if present instead of just `put`)
+   - tracking target
+     - normally — keys in read only commands
+     - opt-in caching — `OPTIN` option, when broadcasting is NOT active, use `CLIENT CACHING yes` to track keys in read only commands, effective for the immediately next command/transaction/script
+     - opt-out caching — `OPTOUT` option, the contrary of `OPTIN`, in tandem with `CLIENT CACHING no`
+   - network partition — if connection lost, flush the local cache, can be in tandem with invalidation connection `PING` heartbeat to see if connection lost
+   - related commands
+     - `CLIENT TRACKING`
+       - `NOLOOP` option — don't send notifications about keys modified by this connection itself
+     - `CLIENT CACHING YES|NO`
+     - `CLIENT GETREDIR` — returns the client ID we are redirecting our tracking notifications to

 ## Persistence

 1. RDB — persistence of current snapshot in memory as a compressed binary file